EcdysisFoundation/bugbox_open/README.md

 - `docker compose -f local.yml up`

 When first building and brining the app up, migrations should run succesfully creating a database generally empty of records.
 Docker saves the database state in a volume.
+In local.yml, there is an env_file entry commented out `# - ./.envs/.local/.secrets` so that the app doesnt fail if you dont have this file.
+The app should generally work without these vairables, but the variables may be needed if developing a feature that uses them, example an S3 integration.

 - To create a **normal user account** for development of pages that dont need special user permissions, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.